Miragon/miranum-copilot/README.md

 ### Features

-> ❗Miranum Copilot is a preview release.❗
+> ❗Miranum Copilot is a preview release❗

 * Question & Answering for BPM-Related Queries
 * Automated Process Documentation for BPMN Processes